-However, GTR-Turbo has no access to such extensive expert knowledge and must instead rely solely on its own exploratary experience collection.
-Even under this unfair comparison setting, GTR-Turbo (KL) attains performance on par with GTR while offering better efficiency and generalizability.
-These findings highlight the strong potential of GTR-Turbo for training agents in more challenging tasks, in which no mature experts currently exist.

-\paragraph{Training Time and Cost} Table \ref{tab:cost_comparison} provides an intuitive comparison of the computational overhead across training methods in both environments.
-The cost estimates include only the \textit{additional} expenses needed to implement each training method and exclude the base cost of finetuning the VLM agent itself.
-For GTR, we calculate the cost based on the token number through API calls.
-For GTR-Turbo, since it requires an additional GPU to deploy the teacher model, we estimate its cost using the hourly deployment cost of a single GPU multiplied by the total training time.
-It is also important to note that both OpenAI API pricing and GPU costs may fluctuate a lot due to market conditions.
-Moreover, commercial model deployments often have proprietary cost-reduction techniques and economies of scale, which may also affect the precision of our cost estimates.
+\paragraph{Computation Time and Cost} Table \ref{tab:cost_comparison} provides a comparison of the overhead across training methods.
+The cost estimates include only the \textit{additional} expenses required to implement each training mechanism and exclude the base cost of fine-tuning the VLM agent itself.
+For GTR, we compute the cost based on the token count via API calls.
+For GTR-Turbo, which requires an additional GPU to deploy the teacher model, we estimate the training cost by multiplying the hourly deployment cost per GPU by the total training time.
+Note that both OpenAI API pricing and GPU costs can change over time.
+Moreover, different API providers may charge different prices due to their hardware configurations. which further corrupts the precision of our cost estimates.

-The original RL4VLM is regarded as the baseline and does not produce additional overhead; however, its training performance is sub-optimal.
-GTR, on the other hand, leverages large external models such as GPT-4o to guide RL training, but the associated API costs are difficult to control.
-Additionally, this approach leads to network latency and data security issues.
+We assume that the original RL4VLM framework incurs no additional overhead but exhibits poor training performance.
+GTR leverages large external models such as GPT-4o to guide RL training, but the resulting API costs are computationally prohibitive.
+Additionally, this approach introduces network latency and raises data privacy concerns.
 As a result, GTR requires much longer training time and also considerable expense, both of which limit its real-world applicability.

 Our proposed GTR-Turbo is an elegant solution to this dilemma.
-By replacing costly external model calls with internal generation, the SFT-guided GTR-Turbo already achieves noticeable reductions in overall time and cost.
-The KL-guided variant further brings training time close to RL4VLM, which is roughly half of GTR.
-It also reduces monetary cost to as low as 40\% of GTR.
-Moreover, in scenarios where cutting-edge models are inaccessible or data security is crucial, the fully self-contained and locally deployable GTR-Turbo shows unparalleled advantage.
+By replacing costly external model calls with local inference, the SFT-guided GTR-Turbo already achieves noticeable reductions in overall time and cost.
+The KL-guided variant further reduces the total training time to that of RL4VLM, roughly half that of GTR.
+It also reduces the computational cost to as low as 40\% of that of GTR.
+Moreover, in scenarios where cutting-edge models are inaccessible or data privacy is critical, the fully self-contained and locally deployable GTR-Turbo offers an unparalleled advantage.